Nachiket16/My-Dev-Journey/Clean Code/CleanCode.md

 > Loop should also follow SRP.
 > Many Dev belive that loop are the expensive operation so they put heavy ops inside single loop so no need for multiple iteration.
 > Solution: Split the loop (But what about the performance ?
 ![loop](https://user-images.githubusercontent.com/84851340/221512124-a2b1fd2f-f9e8-411c-a655-777b791ad6a9.png)

 > Method ideally should be few lines(5-10).
-> If we are doing the excessive chaining we should split the code into the various parts and return.
+> If we are doing the excessive chaining we should split the code into the various parts and extract variables.
 ![ExcessiveChaining](https://user-images.githubusercontent.com/84851340/221512151-8eee1dd2-ea3d-40d3-827c-0849c1b97078.png)